cylc/cylc-doc/src/glossary.rst

       - ``preparing`` tasks - i.e. tasks in the process of submitting jobs
       - ``submitted`` and ``running`` tasks - i.e. those with active jobs
-      - tasks that finished without completing their :term:`required outputs <required output>` (e.g. a task failed where success was required).
+      - tasks that reached a :term:`final status` without completing their :term:`required outputs <required output>` (e.g. a task failed where success was required).